lclaudia/CD-DDA/README.md

 Do not forget to chmod for the executables:

 chmod +x i_ODE_general_BIG

 chmod +x run_DDA_ASCII

-Single_Roessler_Example.jl   is an example on how to integrate a single Roessler system
+Single_Roessler_Example.jl:   is an example on how to integrate a single Roessler system

-run_all_in_paper.jl          does all computations in the paper make_data_7_systems.jl       makes the data used in the paper run_DDA_NoNoise.jl           reproduces the analysis of noise free data run_DDA_15dB.jl              reproduces the analysis data with added white noise
+run_all_in_paper.jl:          does all computations in the paper

+make_data_7_systems.jl:       makes the data used in the paper

+run_DDA_NoNoise.jl:           reproduces the analysis of noise free data

+run_DDA_15dB.jl:              reproduces the analysis data with added white noise

 In case you want to try the software on other data: